-There is often some confusion about what happens if a person does die without a Will.
-The common misconception is that the state will either immediately take the person's assets, or that everything will immediately pass onto their next of kin; however, that is not necessarily the case.
+When a person passes away without a Will, a common misconception is that the state will either immediately take the person's assets or that everything will immediately pass onto their next of kin; however, that is not necessarily the case.

-It is a requirement that the person who makes the application must be entitled to at least some share of the estate in order for it to be granted.
-This is because it's crucial that the administrator does have a claim to the estate in some verifiable way.
+NOTE: The person who makes the application must be entitled to at least some share of the estate for it to be granted.

-In cases where none of the above may be found, or where no applications are made, the court can instead grant administration to a court appointed NSW guardian or trustee, or to another person who has been determined to be an appropriate choice.
+In cases where none of the above may be found, the Court can instead grant letters of administration to a court-appointed guardian or to another person who has been determined to be an appropriate choice.
 The process for this will depend on the individual circumstances of the deceased, the particulars of their estate, and the nature of their personal relationships.
-These will all be taken into consideration.

-The most important step before making an application to administer an estate is to ensure that a thorough search for the deceased's Will has been undertaken and that you have gone to every effort to locate and execute the Will in question.
-It is not possible to simply ignore an existing Will and make an application, as that would negate the deceased's wishes and their legally witnessed, signed and binding documentation.
+The most crucial step before making an application to administer an estate is to ensure that a thorough search for the deceased's Will has been undertaken and that you have gone to every effort to locate and execute the Will in question.
+You cannot simply ignore an existing Will and make an application, as that would negate the deceased's wishes and their legally witnessed, signed and binding documentation.

 This can be an option if: